SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Experiments

 \subsection{Open-Set Scene Understanding Application}

-The high-quality, class-agnostic instance proposals generated by SGS-3D serve as a powerful foundation for open-set scene understanding.
-By simply assigning semantic labels to our proposals using an off-the-shelf vision-language model \cite{zhai2023sigmoid}, our method can be seamlessly extended to open-vocabulary 3D segmentation (details in supplementary).
-As shown in Table \ref{tab:semantic}, SGS-3D's superior performance stems directly from our model's ability to produce geometrically precise and complete instance masks, which prevents semantic ambiguity and ensures accurate label assignment.
-This capability enables robust, real-world applications such as interactive, text-based object search within complex 3D environments, as illustrated in Figure \ref{fig:semantic}.
+Our high-quality, class-agnostic proposals form a strong basis for open-set understanding.
+By labeling them with the off-the-shelf vision-language models \cite{radford2021learning, zhai2023sigmoid}, we extend our method to open-vocabulary 3D segmentation.
+As shown in Table \ref{tab:semantic}, our geometrically precise instance masks reduce semantic ambiguity, enabling SGS-3D to significantly outperform previous zero-shot methods and support applications like text-based object search within complex 3D environments, as illustrated in Figure \ref{fig:semantic}.